-My two-year old is obsessed with fire trucks.
+My two-year old is obsessed with fire trucks and firemen.
 On a recent visit to PA where my family lives, he actually got to tour one!
 Which isn’t out of the ordinary, as my Mom’s side of the family owns a firehouse.

-This surfing bank gives your kids the option to put their money in four different categories: spend, give, invest, and save.
-It actually made an appearance in Oprah Magazine’s Favorite Things section!
+This owl bank gives your kids the option to put their money in three different categories: spend, save, and share.

-Piggy Bank for Bills #21: Smart Piggy Trio Bank
+Piggy Bank for Bills #5: Smart Beasts Trio Bank

 This is a set of three boxes with magnetic closures that cover your kid(dos)’ money needs for spending, saving, and sharing.
 Boxes can be stored together, or taken out as separate components.
 Also comes with a simple kid’s money guide.